NHS 24: Self-help guide (Internet)

-Since 2005 the NHS 24 Internet service has included access to information from a "NHS Health Encyclopaedia", giving information on illnesses, conditions, tests and treatment and to pharmacy opening times throughout Scotland.
+Since 2005, the NHS 24 online service has included access to information from a "NHS Health Encyclopaedia", giving information on illnesses, conditions, tests and treatment and to pharmacy opening times throughout Scotland.
 Some information that is made available via this internet service is used under licence from the UK Department of Health.
 All health information is from governed sources.
 To reflect the healthcare needs of the Scottish population NHS 24 work with individuals, groups and organisations from different areas of health and social care policy and practice in Scotland.

 Telephone

 The normal telephone number, 111, is for most callers who are able to use a telephone without difficulty.
 This number is free to call from mobile phones as well as landlines, and was adopted across Scotland in April 2014 to replace the old number, 08454 24 24 24 which has been phased out.

 A translation service is provided for a number of languages for which leaflets are issued which instruct callers to tell the NHS 24 staff "I am [nationality described in English], I do not speak English.".
 There is also a Textphone number.

 Trained call handlers triage patients according to outcomes to a set of questions.
 If the service is busy, lower-priority calls will be placed in a clinical queue which is monitored.
-Depending on the triage outcome, callers will be called back within one, two or three hours.
+Depending on the triage outcome, callers will be called back within one, two or four hours.
 Callers are always told to call back if their condition worsens.
 During particularly busy times, callers are always told in a recorded message how long they will expect to wait before their call is answered.

 At the end of the consultation, NHS 24 will contact the Scottish Ambulance Service if an emergency response is necessary.

 Instructions for use of the service by people who do not speak English are available.